QHose/QRSMeteor/pages/reporting.md

 Reporting can be divided into two ways:
 - let the user subscribe to sheets or charts
-- let the system send a report or email via email/teams or some other system via Qlik Application Automation.
+- let the system send a report via email/teams or to  another system via Qlik Application Automation.

 # Videos